artoo-git/covid-19/README.md

 basic reference to non linear logistic models in R can be found at [datascienceplus](https://datascienceplus.com/first-steps-with-non-linear-regression-in-r/) and at [bscheng - modeling-logistic-growth-data](https://bscheng.com/2014/05/07/modeling-logistic-growth-data-in-r/).

 ![alt text](https://github.com/artoo-git/covid-19/blob/master/images/Rplot06.png)

-* Italy's growth factor *G* which can be expressed as:
+\* This is speculative: I suppose this value (* starred) may identify with the inflection point for Italy.
+In this logistic curve, the growth factor *G* can be expressed as:

 ![alt text](http://www.sciweavers.org/upload/Tex2Img_1584561993/render.png)